Diesel (company): Pierre Winther’s Artistic Collaboration with Diesel Jeans

 In 1991, the company launched its first international marketing effort with the highly successful 'Guides for Successful Living' campaign series.
 The campaign won a Grand Prix at the Cannes Lions International Advertising Festival, the world's leading awards in advertising, in 1992.
 In the same year, Diesel also became the title sponsor for the World Superbike racing circuit.
 Diesel continued to ignore common marketing rules and began to establish itself as a major brand in the global fashion market.
-This was a result of Rosso's ambition to always break new grounds and his aspiration to work with most creative agencies and photographers around, including David LaChapelle, Terry Richardson, Ellen von Unwerth, Rankin, and Erwin Olaf.
+This was a result of Rosso's ambition to always break new grounds and his aspiration to work with most creative agencies and photographers around, including Pierre Winther, David LaChapelle, Terry Richardson, Ellen von Unwerth, Rankin, and Erwin Olaf.

-Later in 1995, the company launched one of its most popular yet provocative campaigns ever, featuring two kissing sailors staged at the peace celebration of World War II.
+Later, in 1995, the company launched one of its most popular yet provocative campaigns ever, featuring two kissing sailors staged at the peace celebration of World War II.
 Shot by photographer David LaChapelle, it was the first major public advertisement to show a homosexual couple kissing and was published at height of the "Don't ask, Don't tell" debates in the US, which had led the U.S. Government to refuse entry to military service for openly gay, lesbian, or bisexual persons.
 At the same time, Diesel launched one of the first significant fashion retail websites, which housed images of each of its collections.
 The first Diesel jeans to be sold online were available in Finland and Sweden starting in 1997.
 It then opened a virtual store that allowed home delivery for further markets the following year.

 In 1999, Diesel opened large flagship stores in New York City, San Francisco, Rome, and London, and began to open other mono-brand stores for Diesel in order to augment its points of sale in department and other multi-brand retails stores.
 Further flagship stores (also known as "StyleLabs") opened, including stores in Berlin, Barcelona, and Paris.
 Diesel also produces illustrated catalogs for its retail lines.
 The company also won the Premio Risultati award for Best Italian Company of the Year from the Bocconi Institute in 1996.
-In 1998 The Wall Street Journal called Diesel "the label of the moment".
+In 1998, The Wall Street Journal called Diesel "the label of the moment".